DevarakondaV/DevarakondaV.github.io/_posts/2023-05-23-Diving-into-automatic-differentiation.markdown

 \end{align*}
 $$

-Notice the recursive realtionship present in this defintion.
+Notice the recursive inherent in this definition.
+This recursion is exploited in order to compute the derivative of deep neural networks.
 Computing this is straightforward and a trivial example is given below.

 $$
 \begin{align*}